 A recent article from The Wall Street Journal, “A Crisis in Online Ads,” shows that over one-third of traffic generated from online ads is fraudulent.
 So-called bot traffic cheats advertisers…

 Buzz surrounding “big data” within the digital marketing space has never been greater.
 It is estimated that managing and interpreting big data will be in the neighborhood of a $15…

 Are you thinking about running paid ads, but unsure if you should do SEO instead?
 Read on to discover when PPC safely trumps SEO and justifies the paid ad spend….

 This week, our very own Angie Schottmuller will be speaking at the annual Zenith Social Media Conference in Duluth.
 We sat down with her to ask her three questions about her session Thursday morning: The Incredible-Edible Social-Mobile Revolution.

-Last week Three Deep’s Director of Optimization, Angie Schottmuller, headed to South Beach Florida for the Interactivity Digital Conference where she presented on Conversion Optimization.
+Last week our very own Angie Schottmuller headed to South Beach Florida for the Interactivity Digital Conference where she presented on Conversion Optimization.
 She provided the audience with 6 Power Tricks of the Trade that are sure to help you get more conversions!
 Here are some of her tips!

 On April 18, 2013, Google announced that Google+ Comments were being enabled into their Blogger platform.
 Almost overnight, blogs that appeared to have little reactions or comment activity became a vibrant community of reactions and shares.